 - Share your Scores.

-Here, the words “flex” and “achievement” is more concentrated towards Gen-Z. But, our games are also played by many elderly people too, for whom “share your scores” sounds about right.
+Here, the words “flex” and “achievement” is more concentrated towards Gen-Z. But, our games are also played by many elderly people too, for whom “share your scores” sounds about right. - Rapidly scaling can backfire.

 In Marriage Card Game, we were crossing a million sync requests(activities from the user end), and our user base grew daily.
 We had some database schema decisions that seemed good and performed decently until, down the line, these decisions started giving issues.
 Jsonb was giving us quite a headache, we migrated into new database resources, when user activities was very low.
 It took us two weeks to fully migrate to the newer schema.